Skip to main content

 This article explains how you can work with bulk actions in the Libraries and how it can help you organize your assets.

 Bulk actions have been designed to select several assets to collectively work with them, rather than several times individually, saving you time.
 There are two different ways to perform actions in bulk.
-The first is using the bulk action toolbar at the top of the screen, and the second is to use the editing sidebar.
+The first is using the bulk action toolbar at the bottom of the screen, and the second is to use the editing sidebar.

 Bulk action toolbar